lucianpls/QB3/performance/performance.md

 ### Decompression speed
 There is no graph for the decompression speed since QB3 is only about twice as fast as PNG, less significant than the compression speed difference.
-QB3 speed is almost symetrical, with the decompression speed being slightly slower than the compression speed, especially for the FAST mode.
-This is due to the fact that decompression has a longer dependency chain than compression, and it is also harder for the compiler to vectorize.
+QB3 speed is almost symetrical, with the decompression speed slightly slower than the compression.
+This is due to the longer dependency chain during decompression, and it is also harder for the compiler to vectorize.
 The decompression speed is roughly the same for all QB3 modes, with the FAST mode being slightly faster than the BASE or BEST.

 ### Conclusion